OPENAIRINTERFACE/openairinterface5g/doc/F1-design.md

 unit: PDCP, RRC, SDAP) and the DU (distributed unit: RLC, MAC, PHY).
 It is standardized in TS 38.470 - 38.473 for 5G NR.
 No equivalent for 4G exists.

 We assume that each DU handles only one cell.
 Multiple DUs connected to one CU are supported.
 Mobility over F1 is not yet supported.

 # Control plane status (F1-C)

 ## Implementation Status

 Note that OAI uses F1 "internally".
-That means, that even if you run a monolithic gNB, the internal information exchange uses F1.
+That means, that even **if you run a monolithic gNB, the internal information exchange uses F1**.
 You can therefore expect that everything working in a monolithic deployment should also work in F1.
 The current implementation is based on R16.3.